GilbertKamau/Demo-Bootstrap-website/README.md

 Option 1: Open the index.html file in your browser to view the project locally.
 Option 2: Use Docker to create and run a container:

-docker build -t bootstrap-website . docker run -p 8080:80 bootstrap-website
+   i) docker build -t bootstrap-website . ii) docker run -p 8080:80 bootstrap-website

 ## Purpose
 This project serves as a practical learning experience in: